ARIES will be required as of April 1, 2011 for all Form A and POAP submissions.

 This form must be submitted by investigators for animal work being done at non-Penn facilities with funds that will be administered by Penn.
 An approval letter from the collaborating institution's IACUC and a copy of their animal protocol is required with this submission (see link below).
 Note, if the collaborating entity is not AAALAC-accredited and either 1) is a vendor or 2) Penn will retain ownership of the animals at the other location, please contact the Associate Director for IACUC Administration in the Office of Animal Welfare (

-Click this link for a letter requesting the items needed to complete the ARIES Offsite Application that can be sent to the IACUC Office/Ethics Committee of the collaborating institution.
+Click this link for a letter that can be sent to the IACUC Office/Ethics Committee of the collaborating institution requesting the items needed to complete a new ARIES Offsite Application.

 Form E - Occupational Health Risk Assessment Updated October 2014